insooth/insooth.github.io/type-level-modelling-example.md

 * `std::optional<std::unique_ptr<T, D>>` to wrap allocated resource or signal lack of it,
 * `std::pair<E, std::optional<std::unique_ptr<T, D>>>` to carry status of type `E` along with (possibily) valid resource.

-=== Interface ===
+### Interface

 We need to figure out how layer above will call us, i.e. we need to define our interface.
-Since data will be provided upon +request from layer above+, and we need to make it possible to +pass user-defined algorithm that auguments+ ... +allocated data+, following minimal interface can be defined inside out layer's scope (let's use `struct A`):
+Since data will be provided upon *request from layer above*, and we need to make it possible to *pass user-defined algorithm that auguments* ... *allocated data*, following minimal interface can be defined inside out layer's scope (let's use `struct A`):

 ```c++
 struct A